|Full Name||Mohandas Karamchand Gandhi|

-• He helped found the Natal Indian Congress in 1894, and through this organisation, he moulded the Indian community of South Africa into a unified political force.
+• He helped found the Natal Indian Congress in 1894, and through this organization, he molded the Indian community of South Africa into a unified political force.

-• A new act was promulgated by Transvaal govt in 1906; this Act was compelling every male Asian had to register himself and produce on demand a thumb-printed certificate of identity.
-Unregistered persons and restricted immigrants could be deported without a right of appeal or fined on the spot if they fail to comply with Act.
-At the same time, Gandhi employed the Satyagraha, a non-violent protest in South Africa.
+• A new act was promulgated by Transvaal govt in 1906; as per this Act, every male Asian had to register himself and produce on-demand a thumb-printed certificate of identity.
+Unregistered persons and restricted immigrants could be deported without a right of appeal or fined on the spot if they failed to comply with Act.
+At the same time, Gandhi started 'Satyagraha,' a non-violent protest in South Africa.
 He urged Indians to boycott the new law and to suffer the retribution for doing so.
 The community adopted this plan, and during the ensuing seven-year struggle, thousands of Indians were jailed, flogged, or shot for striking, refusing to register, for burning their registration cards or engaging in other forms of nonviolent resistance.
-Government quelled the protest easily, but the public outcry constrained South African leader Jan Christiaan Smuts to negotiate a compromise with Gandhi.
+The government quelled the protest easily, but the public outcry constrained the South African leader, Jan Christiaan Smuts, to negotiate a compromise with Gandhi.

-• Upon returning to India in 1915, Gandhi played a major role in Indian Independence, Gandhi took leadership of the Congress in 1920 and started escalating demands for India's independence.
-26 January 1930 was the day when Indian National Congress declared the independence of India.
-The British did not recognise the declaration, but negotiations ensued, with the Congress taking a role in provincial government in the late 1930s.
+• Upon returning to India in 1915, Gandhi played a major role in India's Independence, Gandhi took leadership of the Congress in 1920 and started escalating demands for India's independence.
+26 January 1930 was the day when the Indian National Congress declared the independence of India.
+The British did not recognize the declaration, but negotiations ensued with Congress taking a role in the provincial government in the late 1930s.

 • In 1918, Gandhi initiated Champaran and Kheda agitations.

-• In 1930, Salt March Movement was initiated by Mahatma Gandhi to oppose taxation on salt by British Government.
+• In 1930, the Salt March Movement was initiated by Mahatma Gandhi to oppose taxation on salt by the British Government.

 • “The weak can never forgive.
 Forgiveness is an attribute of the strong.”